samirhinojosa/OC-P3-design-application-public-health/README.md

 ## **Repository file structure**

-- notebook.ipynb: Notebook with the final work
+- cleaning_notebook.ipynb: notebook with all process to clean the data
-- notebook_draft.ipynb: Pre-exploratory data analysis
+- analysis_notebook.ipynb: Exploratory analysis performed on the data
 - img: Images and graphs of the project
 - supports: Folder with documents to support the work done
     - Project 3 presentation: Project presentation in French